UVADS/Hyperspectral-Cpp/README.md

   <li>Compute ACE target detection images (option: view or save as jpg)</li>
 </ul>

-This code is intended to be funtional for target detection, but also useful as commented code for building further hyperspectral projects in C++.
+<b>This code is intended to be funtional for target detection, but also useful as commented core code for building further hyperspectral projects in C++, especially for bulk processing applications.</b>

 # Running